fbpx

 The Life Cycle of Bed Bugs

 Bed bugs start their life cycle as eggs, about the size of a grain of rice.
 The eggs eventually hatch into a nymph, which goes through five stages until they reach adult stage.
 Through each life cycle, bed bugs shed.
+Bed bugs have a preference for human blood, utilizing their specialized mouthparts to feed while their hosts are asleep.
 Once the bed bug becomes an adult, it begins to mate.
 The lifespan of a bed bug is around 6 to 12 months.

 A graph illustrating the life cycle of a bed bug.